How to grow Lavender

 Thought of as a quintessentially English plant, Lavender is part of the genus Lavandula with about 25 species many found in the Mediterranean and warm climates.

-How and Where To Plant Lavender
+Where To Plant Lavender

-Those gardeners in the South and East, with drier gardens and free draining soil, will read this wondering what an earth I am on about, recommending all these trenches and grit.
+Gardeners in the South and East, with drier gardens and free draining soil, will read this wondering what an earth I am on about, recommending all these trenches and grit.

 If your soil is wet, an alternative is to grow Nepeta in the borders and plant Lavender in containers.

-A lavender for wetter gardens
+Best lavender for wetter gardens

 How to Prune Lavender

 If you miss this window, or like me are sometimes reluctant to trim lavender after flowering as the fading flowers look good, you can prune in April.
-Pune in the same way, (not too early or the frosts can damage the pruned stems) just trimming off the old flower heads and pruning into a nice shape.
+Pune in the same way, (not too early or the frosts can damage the pruned stems) just trim off the old flower heads and pruning into a nice shape.
 It is best to avoid cutting into the old wood, unless it is looking very bare when you may want to prune away old wood to improve shape and appearance.

 How Hardy is Lavender?

-3.The last group widely on sale is Stoechas known as French lavender, which is H4 -5-10 and so borderline and may need winter protection, illustrated above centre.
+3. Stoechas, known as French lavender and fat head lavender, is described as H4 -5-10 but in reality is more borderline and may need winter protection, illustrated above centre.

 Lavender plants are a short-lived perennial; up to 10 years in perfect conditions, but they often become leggy, woody and with bald spots after a few years in less than ideal conditions.